Hapag-Lloyd/log4j2-filtered-stacktrace-plugin/README.md

 ### whitelistPackages

-Use this parameter to add packages which should not be ignored.
-This is useful if you want to ignore all packages except a few.
-The built-in list is ignored in this case as well as `additionalPackagesToIgnore`.
+Use this parameter to define packages which should remain when filtering a stack trace.
+Every other package is removed from the stacktrace.
+The built-in list of packages to filter as well as the `additionalPackagesToIgnore` parameter have no effect when `whitelistPackages` exists.